 Harbert Writing Center Peer Consultant Application Process

-Students in any major who have completed English 101 and 102 may apply to work as Harbert Writing Center consultants.
-We are looking for strong writers who are able to collaborate in one-on-one sessions with students in all content areas.
-Tutors typically work between five and ten hours per week and commit to working for the Harbert Writing Center for a minimum of an academic year.
+We hire strong writers to work collaboratively in one-on-one sessions with students in all content areas.
+If you have earned a grade of A in English 101, 102, and 231/2, you may apply to work as a Harbert Writing Center consultant.
+Consultants typically work between five and ten hours per week and commit to working for the Harbert Writing Center for a minimum of an academic year.

 If you wish to apply for a position as a peer consultant in the Harbert Writing Center, send the following to the Harbert Writing Center Director (email@example.com) with “Application for HWC” in the subject line:

 - a short piece of academic writing (two-three pages, or an excerpt from a longer piece)

 - a letter of application in which you